 The wooly mammoth band!
 As a documentary filmmaker I witnessed this event.
 As we observed digging down through the layers of history through rock music, we slowly chipped away- and found the perfect missing link!
 An unusual￼ mix of Country Rock , Joe Walsh, David Gilmore, Grateful Dead, and the Eagles!
 All Original songs written by the Wooly Mammoth discovery! ￼- Steve Sattler

 Gray Hallberg is the founder & lead guitarist of Wooly Mammoth.
 In addition to honing his guitar chops by studying with local legend Chris Leigh, Gray studied jazz performance at the University of Vermont and theory and composition at the University of Colorado.
-Currently residing in Boston, he plays and sings with the punk rock group At Least We Tried and blues-driven Wooly Mammoth.
+Currently residing in Boston, he plays and sings with the blues-driven Wooly Mammoth.

 Toby Halsey has been playing guitar for fun for over 30 years.
 He is an original member of Wooly Mammoth debuting at the first Mystic Blues Festival in 2013.
 Toby has a wide range of influences, most notably blues, classic rock, and jam bands - with a flavoring of country and bluegrass.
 Toby is also an avid sailor and racer which takes him to many corners of the globe.

 Mike LaChance has been playing bass since high school.
 He studies double bass with Eliot Porter of the Rhode Island Philharmonic and euphonium with Bonnie Denton of the US Coast Guard Band.
 Mike also plays bass with Cabin Fever, a local bluegrass band.